Tatreez: Prominent motifs

 Tree of life: Also known as the cypress, this motif is one of the most popular, seen across regions.
 Symbolizing longevity, resilience, and stability, the cypress tree is often depicted in symmetrical patterns, reflecting its persistent role in the natural environment of Palestine.

 Palm tree: Another common motif is the palm tree, though it is seen most frequently in relation to thobes from Ramallah.
 The palm tree is reflective of the Palestinian natural landscape, it symbolizes fertility and life - as is the nature of Palestine.

 Pasha's Tent: A motif related to Palestinian history is the Khemet el Basha or "Pasha's tent".
-The Pasha’s Tent is associated with a high-ranking official from the Ottoman Empire.
+The Pasha's Tent is associated with a high-ranking official from the Ottoman Empire.

-Star of Bethlehem: as its name alludes to, this motif is incredibly popular in the region of Bethlehem, communicating messages of love and family with its ties to Astarte, the Canaanite goddess of fertility.
+Star of Bethlehem: as its name alludes to, this motif is popular in the region of Bethlehem, communicating messages of love and family with its ties to Astarte, the Canaanite goddess of fertility.

 Border motifs: Bordering elements also play a significant role in the symbolic nature of Tatreez and Palestinian thobes.
 Often working to frame larger motifs, or the edges of a garment borders depict feathers, roses, soap, triangles, and toothed lines.

 Each completed thobe, with a tapestry of motifs, is a direct reflection of the personal circumstances of the artist, displaying social and marital status, wealth, village of origin, and even personality.